 One occasional difficulty found when building a masonry wall is how to build it sloped.
 This difficulty stems from the fact that stones rely on gravity to hold them in place.
 A slope in the wall will tend to make the wall unstable, unless it is sloping against something immovable.
 The traditional method used in these scenarios is to build the walls in steps like a staircase.

-By building the wall in steps, gravity still pushes each stone straight down, and yet the wall can go up slope or be built at an upwards angle.
+By building the wall in steps, gravity still pushes each stone straight down, and yet the wall be built up slope or be built with a sloped top.
 The capping stones, then, should follow the steps and not be built at a slope.